Skip to content

 Quickstart

-After installation, set the isolation level of a transaction by using pgtransaction.atomic:
+After installation, set transaction characteristics using pgtransaction.atomic:

 import pgtransaction